th3raid0r/nr-code-challenge-lb/readme.md

 8. Additionally, you can modify `docker-compose.yml` to include another copy of the "echo" instances (fizz and buzz).
 Just be sure to add the new host to your app.env file!

-* - Note - A default docker desktop configuration will likely bind these domains for you based on our compose file, but it's here if you're configuration is more custom.
+* \*Note - A default docker desktop configuration will likely bind these domains for you based on our compose file, but it's here if you're configuration is more custom.

 ## Next Steps: